Leukodystrophies are inherited disorders that are characterized by a progressive breakdown of the white matter in the central nervous system (CNS).

 After leukodystrophy has been considered as a possible diagnosis, establishing which kind of leukodystrophy is present usually entails obtaining an adequate medical and exhaustive family history, performing physical and neurologic examinations, reviewing magnetic resonance imaging (MRI) findings of the brain, but also pursuing specialized laboratory testing, such as molecular genetic testing.

 MRI of the head represents the most important supporting test in a patient that is suspected of having a leukodystrophy.
 Minimal requirements for a standard interrogation are T1 and T2-weighted, as well as fluid-attenuated inversion-recovery (FLAIR) images.

 However, since leukodystrophies habitually present before any obvious clinical and radiologic features are obvious, current strategies for diagnosis based exclusively on MRI criteria are deficient.
 Furthermore, MRI-based diagnostic approaches have not been evaluated for their sensitivity and specificity, and are highly dependent on skilled interpretation.

-Management and Prognosis
+Management and prognosis

-In ideal situations, the patient with a leukodystrophy is managed in a multidisciplinary way by experienced health providers.
+In ideal situations, the patient with leukodystrophy is managed in a multidisciplinary way by experienced health providers.
 Intensive physical therapy improves function and mobility, with special attention given to the prevention and treatment of orthopedic problems.

-Pharmacological agents can be used to adequately manage muscle tone and to treat seizures that might be present.
+Pharmacological agents can be used to adequately manage muscle tone and treat seizures that might be present.
 Augmentative communication is used to address speech deficits.
 Moreover, the emphasis should be on educational, nutritional, and recreational programs.